borntofrappe/game-development/02 Breakout/Breakout 12/README.md

 end
 ```

 With this setup, once you leave the gameover state by pressing enter, check the value of the index.
 If this is still `-1`, move to the start state.
-Else, move to the enter state to actually record the score.
+Else, move to `EnterHighScoreState` to actually record the score.

 ```lua
 if self.index == -1 then